compas-dev/compas/docs/tutorial/rpc.rst

 * :mod:`compas.rpc`

+Remote Procedure Calls (``RPC``) is a mechanism to transparently execute code in a remote process or computer.
+This is especially useful in scenarios where COMPAS runs inside an IronPython host (eg. Rhino) and needs to execute code that only runs on CPython (eg. code that requires ``numpy``).

+COMPAS provides **two ways to achieve** this: ``rcp`` and `XFunc``.

 Through ``Xfunc``, COMPAS provides a mechanism for calling Python functions through a separately launched subprocess.
-This provides the posibility of, for example, using functionality that relies on CPython-specific packages (such as Numpy) directly from Rhino.

 A drawback of the ``Xfunc`` mechanism is that evey call launches a new Python (sub)process with all the overhead that that entails.
 For infrequent calls to long-running processes this is not an issue.
 However, for frequent calls to function that are expected to run quickly, this is not ideal.

+The second mechanism is the ``rpc`` module.
 The principle of RPC is to start a server that handles all requests.
 The advantage is that once the server is started, no additional processes have to launched and the server can handle the requests without any overhead.
 Therefore, the response time is much faster than with ``XFunc``.

 Basic Usage